Please enter both an email address and a password.

 The Cosmetic Surgery Certification Scheme has been refreshed to better suit your needs.

-The scheme, which has been redeveloped by and is supported by all four surgical Royal Colleges alongside the relevant specialty associations, will provide you with accreditation for key competencies, demonstrating your expertise to patients and ultimately helping to make the cosmetic surgery industry safer.
+The scheme, supported by all surgical royal colleges and relevant specialty associations, has been redeveloped, making it more time-saving and user-friendly.
+This certification provides accreditation for your competencies as a cosmetic surgeon, demonstrating your expertise to patients and ultimately making the cosmetic surgery industry safer.

 How to get certified